Introduction

 print(f'C{n}H{2*n + 2}: {avg_error:.2%} ± {std_error:.2%}')

-• Performance gap grows with molecular complexity, indicating that structural patterns become increasingly nonlinear
+- Performance gap grows with molecular complexity, indicating increasingly nonlinear structural patterns

-The poor performance of logistic regression suggests that the discriminative patterns in eigenvalue space are fundamentally nonlinear.
-Linear models simply can’t capture the complex relationships needed to distinguish constitutional isomers.
+The poor logistic regression performance suggests that discriminative patterns in eigenvalue space are fundamentally nonlinear.
+Linear models cannot capture the complex relationships needed to distinguish constitutional isomers.

 Our supervised learning experiments reveal a nuanced picture of Coulomb matrix eigenvalues as molecular descriptors: